BE SURE TO PARTICIPATE IN OUR FREE APPLE AIRPOD PRO 3s GIVEAWAY - BEFORE LABOR DAY!

 Examples: Walking, jogging, cycling, swimming, rowing, jump rope, dancing.

-How Often: Aim for 150 minutes of moderate cardio or 75 minutes of vigorous cardio per week.
+How Often: Aim for 150 minutes of moderate cardiovascular exercise or 75 minutes of vigorous cardio per week.

-Tip: Mix steady-state cardio (consistent pace) with intervals (short bursts of higher intensity) for better results.
+Tip: Combine steady-state cardio (consistent pace) with intervals (short bursts of higher intensity) for better results.

 Purpose: Builds lean muscle, increases strength, boosts metabolism, and improves bone density.